Table of Contents Show

 8. Gaslamp Quarter

-Gaslamp Quarter is a 16 block heritage area with Victorian-style buildings in the downtown San Diego area.
-The area is home to many art galleries, various shops, restaurants, theatres, and trendy clubs and bars.
+Gaslamp Quarter is a 16-block heritage area with Victorian-style buildings in downtown San Diego.
+The area has many art galleries, shops, restaurants, theatres, and trendy clubs and bars.

 What to do here?

-If you are looking for bustling nightlife in San Diego, Gaslamp Quarter is the place.
-The food scene is here is worth trying too.
+If you are looking for bustling nightlife in San Diego, Gaslamp Quarter is the place for you.
+The food scene here is worth trying, too.
 This neighborhood has over 100 sidewalk restaurants, so you can keep strolling and run into some amazing food places.

 And if you want to experience the lively atmosphere of Gaslamp Quarter, you can pick any rooftop bar or an open-air patio seating restaurant.

 This neighborhood is the heart of San Diego.
-Anything you want to do, you can do here, shopping, bar hopping for some craft beer, or trying different delicacies like Mexican Food or Italian.
+Anything you want to do, you can do here: shopping, bar hopping for some craft beer, or trying different delicacies like Mexican food or Italian food.

 9. Mission San Diego De Alcala

 The Mission San Diego De Alcala, set up in 1769, is the first Franciscan mission in California, and it is still running today as a Catholic Church.

 Even if you are not religious, you must visit the mission because it is a beautiful historic building.
 There are regular guided tours of the whole compound, and you can even take a tour in advance.